Frequently Asked Question

 What is the exclusion and inclusion criteria and why is it there?

 Every clinical trial will have strict criteria to determine who is eligible for the study.
-This includes A list of features that determine who can’t join a clinical trial. and A list of features that determine who can join a clinical trial..
+This includes exclusion criteria and A list of features that determine who can join a clinical trial..
 If you meet any of the exclusion criteria you will not be eligible for the trial.
 If you meet any of the inclusion criteria you may be eligible for the trial but it doesn’t guarantee it.
 These criteria are in place to ensure that the results of the study answer the question that is posed, but is also there for participant’s safety.
 Testing new drugs comes with risks so certain people who may be at high risk from the drug are not eligible.

 Will my doctor know about clinical trials?